swiftbar/SwiftBar/README.md

 Example filename: `date.1m.sh`

+Whether you are using a plugin from the plugin repository, or creating your own, plugins will initially appear in the menu bar in no pre-determined order.
+However, you can reorder how they appear by holding down <kbd>Cmd</kbd> and dragging them (this process can sometimes also be used on some other non-SwiftBar icons in the menu bar too).
+Plugin position will be remembered unless you change the name of the plugin file, in which case they'll need to be re-positioned again.

 ## Plugin API

 Plugin is an executable script in the language of your choice.
 When SwiftBar detects a new file in `Plugin Folder` it makes this file executable if needed and runs it.